radar/ryanbigg.com/_posts/2010-12-25-ubuntu-ruby-rvm-rails-and-you.markdown

 wordpress_url: http://ryanbigg.com/?p=1215
 ---

-<strong>Last updated: November 20th, 2012</strong>
+<strong>Last updated: Thursday January 31st 2013</strong>

 <p>
-  <strong>This beginner's guide will set up with Ruby 1.9.3, RVM and Rails 3.2.9 and is specifically written for a <em>development</em> environment on Ubuntu (versions 10 through 12), but will probably work on many other operating systems, including older / newer versions of Ubuntu and Debian.
+  <strong>This beginner's guide will set up with Ruby 1.9.3, RVM and Rails 3.2.9 and is specifically written for a <em>development</em> environment on Ubuntu 12.04, but will probably work on many other operating systems, including older / newer versions of Ubuntu and Debian.
 YMMV.</strong>
 </p>

 <p>